raineorshine/npm-check-updates/README.md

                            instead of just outputting to console.
 --verbose                  Log additional information for debugging.
 Alias
                            for --loglevel verbose.
--ww, --withWorkspace <s>   Run on one or more specified workspaces and the
-                           root project. (default: []) -wws, --withWorkspaces     Run on all workspaces and the root project.
--w, --workspace <s>        Run on one or more specified workspaces. (default:
+-w, --workspace <s>        Run on one or more specified workspaces.
+Add
+                           --root to also upgrade the root project. (default:
                            [])
 -ws, --workspaces          Run on all workspaces.
+All --root to also upgrade
+                           the root project.
 -V, --version              output the version number -h, --help                 display help for command
 ```